stat545ubc-2023/mda-HitashaB/Output/README.md

+## README Document for Output folder

-This is the README file for Milestone 1.
-This contains an .rmd and .md file for the first milestone of the project.
-It also contains the file of all the graphs.
+This is the README file for the output folder.
+This contains an .csv and RSD file for the summary table and modelling done in Milestone 2.